Apply today to borrow some Finch robots, a perfect companion for computer science education!

 • Windows: select the CREATE Lab Visual Programmer application in the Start menu, or double-click the icon on your Desktop.

-four laptops set up to allow kids and adults of all ages to try out
+Come program Finch robots and Hummingbird kit creations at this weeks mini maker faire at the Children's Museum in Pittsburgh.
+We will have four laptops set up to allow kids and adults of all ages to try out these robots with some no-experience-necessary programming environments.

 On Wednesday, May 23, 2012, PENNSYLVANIA ASSOCIATION FOR EDUCATIONAL COMMUNICATIONS & TECHNOLOGY (PAECT) SouthWestern Chapter held its first Regional Event.
 This “Taste of Technology” TECH and TELL was held at St. Louise de Marillac School in (Upper St. Clair) Pittsburgh, PA from 5:00 P.M. – 7:00 P.M.